-2.7.
+2.8.
 Travel and lodging expenses

-Travel and lodging expenses for a victim to attend legal proceedings, with the exclusion of lodging expenses for DA subpoenaed victims which are unallowable under CFA as these expenses are included in cost of prosecution.
+Travel and lodging expenses for a victim to attend legal proceedings, with the exclusion of lodging and travel expenses for DA subpoenaed victims which are unallowable under CFA as these expenses are included in cost of prosecution.

-2.8.
-Furniture and Equipment purchases that provide or enhance direct services to crime victims

-Programs are required to be prudent in the acquisition of equipment.
-Careful screening should take place before purchasing equipment to be sure that the property is needed and the need cannot be met with the equipment already in the possession of the program.
+2.9.
+Furniture and Equipment purchases that provide or enhance direct services to crime victims purchasing equipment to be sure that the property is needed and the need cannot be met with the equipment already in the possession of the program.
 Monies expended for the purchase of equipment that is already available for use within the county or city will be considered unnecessary and an unallowable program expense.